yalestar/yalestar.github.io/_site/drumbos.md

 ### Drummers By Whom I Have Been Intruiged

-These are in no particular order, except the top five; those are my favoritests.
+These are in no particular order, except the top five; those are my for-realzies top five.

 ---